Utica Over-Pressurization of Hydronic System

 • Check expansion tank: Locate the diaphragm expansion tank near the Utica boiler.
 Tap it; it should sound hollow on the top and solid on the bottom.
 If it feels full of water or is heavy, it may be waterlogged.

-• Test tank pressure: With system pressure relieved and isolated, use a tire gauge on the tank's Schrader valve to check air charge (typically 12 psi).
+• Test tank pressure: With system pressure relieved and isolated, use a tire gauge on the tank's Schrader valve to check the air charge (typically 12 psi).
 Recharge or replace if no air pressure is present.

 • Verify fill pressure: Ensure the system is not overfilled.
 Drain water until the cold pressure is at the recommended level.

 • Check reducing valve: A stuck pressure reducing valve can overfill the system.
-Replace if it continues to feed water above set pressure.
+Replace if it continues to feed water above the set pressure.

 • Indirect/combi check: On systems with a domestic hot water coil, an internal leak can raise boiler pressure.
 This requires professional diagnosis.